-Your final solution to the case will be due to Sunday November 28th at 11:59pm.
+Your final solution to the case will be due to Sunday March 28th at 11:59pm.
 Exams that are handed in late will be penalized at a rate of 25% per day.

-The case exam is considered the final comprehensive evaluation component of this course.
-As such, performance on this exam is critical for successful completion of this course.
+The live case report is considered the final comprehensive evaluation component of this course.
+As such, performance on this report is critical for successful completion of this course.

-PART 3: Presentation to Executives (Shared 10%)
+PART 3: Presentation to Executives (Shared 15%)

 Following submission of the individual portion of the case exam, students will work in their course groups.
-They will share and then discuss their individual case exam solutions to arrive at a final recommendation and solution for the client executives.
-In these groups, students will then prepare a 10-minute presentation with supporting documentation for delivery as a final exam.
-Groups will have an additional 5 minutes to answer questions.
-This presentation will take place on the final day of class during normal class time.
+They will share and then discuss their individual case solutions to arrive at a final recommendation and solution for the client executives.
+In these groups, students will then prepare a 15-minute presentation with supporting documentation for delivery as a final exam.
+Groups will have 5 minutes to answer questions.
+This presentation will take place on the final 2 days of class during normal class time.